zxp54332/FF/README.md

 <p>Transformer-Based End-to-End Feed-Forward Neural Chinese Speech Synthesis</p>
 </h2>

+The text input by the client is transmitted to the server to synthesize the voice and return it.

 Because there is a lack of part of the MelGAN vocoder code, it can only be synthesized in the griffin lim method.
-The program code is for reference only. <br>
+The program code is for reference only.

-The text input by the client is transmitted to the server to synthesize the voice and return it.

 MelGAN vocoder is trained on the BZNSYP corpus
 - [MelGAN](https://github.com/seungwonpark/melgan)